ESTA provides 3 key services to the Victorian community and our Emergency Service Partners:

 Metropolitan Mobile Radio (MMR)

 The MMR network is a digital radio system providing secure, high-quality voice communications for Victoria Police, Ambulance Victoria, VICSES, Corrections Victoria, Life Saving Victoria (LSV) and Fire Rescue Victoria (FRV) over the greater Melbourne region.
-The network also forms an important part of ESTA’s Call-taking and Dispatch (CTD) operations and some 15,000 fixed, portable and mobile (vehicle-based) radio terminals.
+The network also forms an important part of Triple Zero Victoria’s Call-taking and Dispatch (CTD) operations and some 15,000 fixed, portable and mobile (vehicle-based) radio terminals.

 Regional Mobile Radio (RMR)